Gumingyu/Movie_Tariler_Website/README.md

 # Movie_Tariler_Website
-Use python to create a movie trailer website, which can show my favorite movies' trailers.
+Use python to create a movie trailer website, which shows my favorite movies' trailers.

 ## Files
 * media.py